Joey Could Have Looked VERY Different On

 It's impossible to imagine anyone other than Matt LeBlanc playing the Joey Tribbiani we know and love.
 LeBlanc perfectly captured the well-meaning, but often-clueless, actor and all his quirks.
 A Knicks superfan, an Italian with a neverending appetite, and an avid Baywatch viewer — LeBlanc captured all of Joey's quirks.
 It seems like no one else could do Joey justice — but LeBlanc almost didn't get the role.

-According to a new report from Esquire, Vince Vaughn almost starred in the classic sitcom.
-Ultimately, casting director Ellie Janner turned Vaughn down in favour of LeBlanc, though.
+According to a new report from Esquire U.K., Vince Vaughn almost starred in the NBC sitcom.
+Ultimately, casting director Ellie Janner turned Vaughn down in favor of LeBlanc, though.
 (Apparently, they did tell Vaughn he was "tall, handsome, and a good actor," though, so it looks like there are no hard feelings about the show.)
 Vaughn then went on to star in 1996's Swingers after losing the part.

 Advertisement